byandell-envsys/landmapy/strategy.md

 [landmapy/__init__.py](landmapy/__init__.py)
 and adapt the
 [README.md](README.md)
-to describe how to access and use the package, example uses, and an organized list with function information.
+to describe how to access and use the package, provide examples of use, and organize modules and functions by topic.
 There is a balance of adding documentation and keeping it simple.
 I have chosen to adopt the following approach to function documentation: